mauriciojost/mauriciojost.github.io/_posts/2015-03-07-brace-expansion-with-unix-shells.md

 $ mkdir -p Music
 {% endhighlight %}

-The previous sequence of commands can be written pretty quickly but require fingers gymnastic using keyboard shortcuts.
+The previous sequence of commands can be written pretty quickly but requires fingers gymnastic using keyboard shortcuts.
 With brace expansion, the previous example can be easily one-lined:

 {% highlight bash %}
 $ mkdir -p ~/{Images,Movies,Music}